PrabinaMeher/OptimGS/README.md

         C:/PROGRA~1/R/R-4.0.2/bin/Rscript CFMS.R

 # Executing the script using user-provided files
 Users can also use their own files to execute the script.
-If users want to work with their own phenotypic and genotypic data, they can create a phenotypic file that includes the trait values and separate genotypic files that contain marker information for each chromosome.
+To do this, they must place their phenotypic and genotypic files in the working directory.
+The genotypic data should be provided as separate files, each containing marker information for an individual chromosome.

+**NOTE:** User must impute values in a genotypic file to infer missing genotypes (SNPs) in their dataset.

 Here are few changes they can make in the R script:
 - chr